jldugger/blog/content/Linux/osbridge-2012.md

 given how many people were still at the food carts.
 I should have recorded it to self-critique and improve.

 The "after party" on Thursday was nice.
-Lance won the 2012 Outsanding Open Source Citizen award, which is great, because he deserves recongition for handling the turmoil at the OSL over the past year.
+Lance won the [2012 Outsanding Open Source Citizen award][6], which is great, because he deserves recongition for handling the turmoil at the OSL over the past year.
 But now I've got to figure out my plan meet or beat that for next year.
 No small task.